spm/spm-docs/theory/dcm/models/fMRI/dcm-fmri-models.md

 &= (A + \sum{u_jB^j} + \sum{z_jD^j})z + Cu
 \end{aligned}
 $$
-Here we have added new a nonlinear term involving the matrix $$D$$ which depends only on the current activity in the network.
+Here a nonlinear term has been added involving the matrix $$D$$, which depends only on the current activity in the network.

 ### The parameters